Since cooking is always preceded by grocery shopping, this is where your culinary education begins.

 Organic vs. conventional; what produce you should always buy organic; why small local farms are often better than “organic”; how do you store produce for the best shelf life?

-Understanding the vast differences between your choices: grass-fed vs. corn-fed beef, pasture-raised vs. free-range chickens, commercial animal husbandry vs. small-scale, antibiotic-free/hormone-free.
+Understanding the vast differences between your choices: grass-fed vs. corn-fed beef, pasture-raised vs. free-range chickens, commercial animal husbandry vs. small-scale, farmed fish vs. wild-caught.
 We’ll decipher all those terms and show you how to find the best-quality animal products in your supermarket.

 What fats and oils to buy, which to avoid, and why.
 How is skim milk made and why low-fat processed foods the wrong choice.
 How to choose a good-quality cooking oils.